A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-\end{itemize} By comparing DRFLR against these various models, we seek to gain further insights into the respective effects of either adding a fairness component (FLR), robustifying the model (DRLR), and, finally, combining both ideas (DRFLR) against our baseline models (LR and LRL2).
+By comparing DRFLR against these various models, we seek to gain further insight into the respective effects of either adding a fairness component (FLR), robustifying the model (DRLR), and, finally, combining both ideas (DRFLR), against our baseline models (LR and LRL2).
+To fit these models, we adopt the relaxation described in the Appendix, and we solve the resulting optimisation problems using CVXPY with the MOSEK solver.